bitfwdcommunity/Gitgrant-bitfwd-community/ThePopup.md

 We all need a little fun and music in our lives, so come along and join us in Cryptovoxels for the next episode of The Popup!

-To note: We will include hyperlinks to the port-mortum of Season One once it's wrapped, showcasing the "pilot", how it went down and demonstrating the model.
+To note: We will include hyperlinks to the post-mortum of Season One once it's wrapped, showcasing this "pilot" season, how it went down and demonstrating the model.
 There will also be a few other things coming that will be added in before the Gitcoin Grant date, including the MintTape Release party and DAOrecords store in Cryptovoxels